Common Errors in Completing Form W-2

 Filing W-2 Forms Late

 Beginning with the 2016 tax year, the filing deadline for W-2 forms (and 1099 forms) has been moved up to January 31.
 So your 2017 W-2 forms for employees must be submitted to the Social Security Administration no later than January 31, 2018.
 There are penalties for late filing.
-Read more about the new deadlines for W-2 and 1099 forms.

 Using the Wrong Year's W-2 Form